morse-simulator/morse/doc/morse/user/middlewares/hla.rst

   pressing :kbd:`Enter`.
 The default is False.
 - **time_sync**: Optional : a boolean indicating if the simulation is in 'Best-effort' mode or synchronised by HLA.
 The default value is False.
+- **timestep**: Optional : a float indicating how much logic time elapse each game loop. **Do not set it if you use physics from Blender (or sensors relying on Blender time !**.

 You need to pass them to the ``configure_stream_manager`` method in the